Welcome to the Mid-Columbia Houseless Collaborative

 Goal Area #2: Services

 Tools that enhance people’s overall way of life make them more likely to find housing, and to avoid being houseless again.
-Those resources could relate to housing—like help paying rent.
-Or they could address other needs—like job training, affordable childcare, a reliable way to travel to work, mental health services, or paperwork in a language someone knows.
+These resources could relate to housing—like help paying rent.
+Or they could address other needs—like job training, affordable childcare, a reliable way to travel to work, mental health services, or paperwork in someone’s preferred language.
 To help houseless people get and stay housed, we should expand services in our area.
-Service providers can also be the most helpful if we respect people’s cultures and their experience being houseless.
+Service providers are most helpful when they respect people’s cultures and their experience being houseless.

 To do that, we will: